raven-dev-ops/accessible_education_software/README.md

   - `a11y` – accessibility, screen readers, WCAG, Braille.
   - `devops` – CI/CD, Netlify, Docker, release automation.
   - `docs` – README, guides, onboarding, legal docs.
-- Tagging a release like `v0.1.0` runs CI (tests + `npm run build:web`),
+  - Tagging a release like `v0.1.0` runs CI and publishes a tagged GitHub Release (see CI/CD overview below).

+### CI/CD overview

+- **CodeQL code scanning**: the `codeql.yml` workflow runs on pushes and pull requests targeting `main`, plus a weekly scheduled run.
+It analyzes the JavaScript/TypeScript (Next.js app) and Python (OCR service) code, installing dependencies first so the analyzers see the full project.
-  creates a GitHub Release, and publishes the shared package `@raven-dev-ops/accessible-education-software-shared` to GitHub Packages.
+- **Release & package**: the `release-and-package.yml` workflow runs when you push a tag matching `v*.*.*`.
+It runs `npm test` and `npm run build:web`, creates a GitHub Release for that tag, and publishes the shared package `@raven-dev-ops/accessible-education-software-shared` to GitHub Packages.
+- **Netlify deploys**: the web frontend is deployed via Netlify, which builds from `apps/web` using `npm run build` (as configured in `netlify.toml`).
+Updating `main` will typically trigger a new deploy for any Netlify site connected to this repository.

   Even if you are not writing code, you can follow progress by watching which milestones and issues move toward completion over time.

   ---

 ## Contributing